-Schools and Disaster Recovery: An Overview Schools
+Schools and Disaster Recovery: An Overview Image - schools

 Disaster Recovery: An Overview

 At other places on this website, there are links provided with information regarding posttraumatic stress, coping, and resiliency in reference to the general public.
 However, children and adolescents are a very specific population to consider.
 While reassuring children and adolescents following disasters is one of the first steps for all adults, teachers, and administrators, it’s especially important to remember that schools have unique roles in helping children after disaster and in facilitating mental health needs of children in academic settings.
 Regardless of their personal or immediate experience of the disaster, all children will be affected in some way, and the guidance that teachers and education professionals provide can make the difference between a child’s being overwhelmed and being resilient.
-Here are some tips to keep in mind in order to best accompany children in recovery from disasters:

 Focus on your personal self-care so that you may be most helpful to those with whom you provide support and care.
 If you do not care for yourself, remember that you cannot properly care for others.